ignacioScognamiglio/playwright-swaglabs-tests/README.md

 ## Automated Test Cases (Playwright + TypeScript)

 This project contains a set of automated test cases.
 The tests are written using the Playwright framework and TypeScript, and are designed to be run on Sauce Labs.
+The goal is to validate core functionalities of an e-commerce site, including login, product navigation, and cart checkout.
+Tests are organized following POM (Page Object Model) for scalability.

 ## Pre-Setup: Automatic Login with `global-setup.ts`